Cryptos Firm Above The Flatline

-WASHINGTON (dpa-AFX) - Cryptocurrencies are trading firmly above the flatline amidst market sentiment supported by optimism surrounding the global trade deals.
+WASHINGTON (dpa-AFX) - Cryptocurrencies are trading mostly above the flatline amidst waning fears of a recession in the U.S. that has bolstered market sentiment across regions and asset classes.

-With an overnight increase of 0.76 percent, overall crypto market capitalization has increased to $3.34 trillion.
-The 24-hour trading volume however declined more than 2 percent overnight to $149 billion.
+Overall crypto market capitalization has increased to $3.33 trillion implying an overnight gain of 1.6 percent.
+Close to 75 percent of the top 100 cryptocurrencies are trading with overnight gains of more than a percent.

-Bitcoin currently dominates 61.4 percent of the overall crypto market as compared to 61.6 percent a day earlier and 64.5 percent a week ago.
+The 24-hour trading volume has also increased 5.4 percent to $125 billion.

 Bitcoin is currently ranked 6th and Ethereum 34th in the ranking of all assets as per market capitalization published by companiesmarketcap.com.

-XRP jumped to the 3rd rank as it rallied 1.6 percent overnight to trade at $2.55, around 33 percent below the all-time high.
+4th ranked XRP slipped 0.7 percent overnight to trade at $2.43, around 37 percent below the all-time high.

-Solana improved rankings to 5th overall as it added 1.9 percent overnight to trade at $176.94.
+9th ranked Cardano rallied 2.6 percent overnight to trade at $0.7821.
+The trading price is 75 percent below the cryptocurrency's all-time high.

-9th ranked Cardano gained 1 percent overnight to trade at $0.8048.
-The trading price is 74 percent below the cryptocurrency's all-time high.
+10th ranked TRON added 0.5 percent overnight and is currently changing hands at $0.2721.

-10th ranked TRON rallied 3.2 percent overnight and is currently changing hands at $0.2742.
+74th ranked dogwifhat (WIF) topped overnight gains among the top 100 cryptocurrencies with a surge of 9.7 percent.
+63rd ranked EOS (EOS), 61st ranked Story (IP), and 15th ranked Hyperliquid (HYPE), all added more than 9 percent overnight.

-78th ranked Raydium (RAY) topped overnight gains among the top 100 cryptocurrencies with a surge of 12.6 percent.
-84th ranked Walrus (WAL) and 17th ranked Pi (PI) followed with overnight gains of more than 9.5 percent.
+71st ranked Quant (QNT) topped overnight losses among the top 100 cryptocurrencies with a decline of 3.9 percent.
+70th ranked optimism (OP) followed with losses of 2.9 percent.

 For More Cryptocurrency News, visit rttnews.com